TheWass/Jekyll-posts/2014-05-30-php-order-of-precedence.md

 excerpt: "I've run into a couple of interesting PHP features, mainly concerning order of precedence:"
 ---

-I've run into a couple of interesting PHP <span style="text-decoration:line-through;">bugs</span> features, mainly concerning order of precedence:
+I've run into a couple of interesting PHP ~~bugs~~ features, mainly concerning order of precedence:

 ## The tl;dr version: